ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 R-Series devices are FPGA-based instruments whose functionality is defined by custom LabVIEW FPGA code deployed via a compiled FPGA bitfile.
 Since they are not natively supported in TSM, these devices must be specified as a Custom Instrument in the PinMap file and accessed through the STL Custom Instrument interface.

 This example uses a **PXIe-7822R** R Series device to illustrate simple digital read and write operations.

-## More Details

 The **PXIe-7822R** R Series device provides **128 digital I/O physical channels**, organized into four connectors.
 Each connector is further divided into **four digital ports**, with each port offering 8-bit width.

 For site 0, Connector 0 is used: